Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 \subsection{Attack Model}

-\textbf{Attacker Objective.} The objective of the attacker is to maximize the error in lead vehicle predictions by the LVD's DNN module and cause forward collisions, while remaining stealthy to avoid being detected or prevented by the human driver or safety mechanisms (e.g., AEB, FCW).
+\textbf{Attacker Objective.} The objective of the attacker is to maximize the error in LV predictions by the LVD's DNN module and cause forward collisions, while remaining stealthy to avoid being detected or prevented by driver or safety mechanisms (e.g., AEBS).

 The attack is crafted in a stealthy way such that it is not distinguishable from noise, human errors, or accidents.
-This enables it to remain hidden longer and makes it less easily detected by existing defense mechanisms.
+This enables it to remain hidden longer and makes it less easily detected{/prevented} by existing defense mechanisms {(e.g., anomaly detection \cite{AVattacksurvey2021} or input transformation \cite{zhang2019defending,dziugaite2016study,xu2017feature,xu2017feature})}.
 The attacker can accomplish this by targeting the DNN inputs (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {1}} in Fig. \ref{fig:AdasOverview}) or directly manipulating the DNN outputs (\tikz[baseline=(char.base)]{\node[shape=circle,draw=Mahogany,fill=Mahogany,text=white,inner sep=1pt] (char) {2}}), depending on their capabilities and access level to the ACC system.
 In this paper, we primarily focus on DNN inputs to enhance stealthiness, as detailed in Section \ref{sec:perception_vs_output}.

-\textbf{Attacker Knowledge.} We assume that the attacker gains comprehensive knowledge about the target ACC system design and implementation by reverse engineering a purchased or rented vehicle with identical control software as the victim vehicle \cite{tencent2019experimental, AVattacksurvey2021} or by studying publicly available documents or source code.
-This is possible given that some of the production ACC systems are open source \cite{commaai-openpilot,Apollo}.
+\textbf{Attacker Knowledge.} We assume the attacker gains comprehensive knowledge about the target ACC system design and implementation by reverse engineering a purchased or rented vehicle with identical control software as the victim vehicle \cite{tencent2019experimental, AVattacksurvey2021} or by studying publicly available documents or source code.
+This is possible given some production ACC systems are open source \cite{commaai-openpilot,Apollo}.

 \textbf{Attacker Capabilities.} We assume the attacker has the capability to \textit{intercept {and change} live camera image frames} at runtime to compute an adversarial patch and fool the DNN model of ACC.